 The Investment Security in the Mediterranean (ISMED) Support Programme provides a forum where governments, international financial institutions, development agencies, private sector operators, lenders and investors, work together toward the objective of facilitating private-sector investment in infrastructure projects in the Middle East and North Africa, with a focus on legal investment protection and Public-Private Partnerships (PPPs).

-Launched in November 2012, the ISMED Support Programme is implemented by the MENA-OECD Investment Programme with financial support from the European Union.
+Launched in November 2012, the ISMED Support Programme is implemented by the MENA-OECD Competitiveness Programme with financial support from the European Union.

 During 2013-2014, the Programme focused on:

 - Assessing legal risks for infrastructure investment and providing policy guidance to governments at both a project and sector level;

 - Facilitating public-private dialogue on reducing obstacles to private participation in infrastructure;

 - Fostering integrated approaches to innovative policy and financial tools to help develop PPPs.

 - Legal Study: Protecting Investments; Legal Frameworks for Investment in Egypt, Jordan, Morocco and Tunisia

 - Handbook: Public-Private Partnerships in the MENA: A Handbook for Policy-Makers